taylorsw04/FluidFramework/packages/dds/tree/README.md

 Much of what is desired is theoretically possible as additional feature work on `PropertyDDS`, but it was decided that it makes more sense to build up this more featureful DDS from scratch leveraging the learnings from `PropertyDDS` and `experimental/tree`.

-## Why not a tree made out of existing DDS implementations and how this relates to the Fluid Framework itself?
+## Why not a tree made out of existing DDSes?

-Currently existing DDS implementations can not support cross DDS transactions.
+Currently existing DDS implementations cannot support cross DDS transactions.
 For example, moving part of a sequence from one sequence DDS to another cannot be done transactionally, meaning if the source of the move conflicts, the destination half can't be updated or aborted if it's in a different DDS.
 Cross DDS moves also currently can't be as efficient as moves withing a single DDS, and there isn't a good way to do cross DDS history or branching without major framework changes.
 There are also some significant per DDS performance and storage costs that make this approach much more costly than using a single DDS.